ProJensen/Active-Directory-Proxmox/Lab02-Users-Groups-OUs/README.md

 - Security groups are created for role-based access control
 - User accounts are created in the correct OUs
 - Users are assigned to the appropriate security groups
+- The Active Directory environment is organized for future domain administration tasks

 ## Common Issues and Troubleshooting